Homepage

 Pushes and chaos at a bank in Havana as retirees and workers try to withdraw their money

-Out of danger, Cuban who suffered injuries in collapse in Guyana
+Out of danger, Cuban who was injured in a collapse in Guyana

 CTC calls on workers to address the deficiency of energy carriers

-Author of controversial job offer in Matanzas responds to criticism: "I am trying to get ahead with my child."
+Author of controversial job offer in Matanzas responds to criticism: "I'm trying to get ahead with my child."

-Symbolic blow: The Cuban regime removes May Day from the Plaza again due to the crisis
+Symbolic blow: The Cuban regime takes the May Day celebration out of the Plaza again due to the crisis

-Job offer in Matanzas sparks controversy: 2 CUP paid for each candy sold and a 12-hour shift
+Job offer in Matanzas generates controversy: they pay 2 CUP for each sweet sold and a 12-hour workday

 In the midst of the crisis, the regime calls for May 1st with a warlike tone against the U.S.

-Director of NGO in Cuba calls for training young Cubans for "real life" and less state control
+Director of an NGO in Cuba calls for preparing Cuban youth for "real life" and less state control

 The Cuban government announces a work break this Good Friday